emarmolsanchez/aRNA/README.md

 # aRNA
-This repository is inteded to host code scripts and files needed to reproduce the analyses and plots that form part of the paper 'Ancient RNA expression profiles of the extinct wolly mammoth'.
+This repository is inteded to host code scripts and files needed to reproduce the analyses and plots that form part of the paper **"Ancient RNA expression profiles of the extinct wolly mammoth"**.

 &nbsp;
 &nbsp;